amalia03/Project-crRNA-tracker/README.md

  to capture the correct values.
 And on that note there was one more sequence that had 16/20 level of similarity so t\
 hat could also be a potential site.

+**parse_water_check_pams_min.pl**
+An updated version of parse_water_check_pams.pl that includes the extra functions of selecting and printing out on a separate file only the sequences that have the minimum value out of 20 (so very simple for now though I have some plans in mind) on a separate file along with a file that includes all the key values with the associate sequences for reference, a file ending in "..water_map.txt".

 Function: - reads in the water file and parses the reference sequences that matched with the subject sequence, picki\
 ng the same unique numerical identifies for their FASTA id.
           - aligns those sequences with the file